christopherperry/clean-cat-tinder/README.md

 The directory structure is such that the intent of the application is front and center, not the frameworks involved in creating the application.

+## Implementation Details

+The application will allow the user to view photos of cats using the Imgur API: https://api.imgur.com/